Examples of Research Projects

 FABRIC

-To quote the FABRIC website, FABRIC is Adaptive Programmable Research Infrastructure for Computer Science and Science Applications.
-It is an everywhere programmable nationwide instrument comprised of novel extensible network elements equipped with large amounts of compute and storage, interconnected by high speed, dedicated optical links.
+FABRIC is adaptive programmable research infrastructure for computer science and science applications.
+It is an everywhere-programmable nationwide instrument composed of novel extensible network elements equipped with large amounts of compute and storage, interconnected by high-speed, dedicated optical links.

 SC Conference Series